Seymour River – Upper Run

 Length of Shuttle (one way): 11.5 km

 Directions: In North Vancouver, take Exit 22 from Hwy 1.
 Follow Lillooet Road north past Capilano College and the North Vancouver Cemetery to Seymour Demonstration Forest (about 5 km).
-Check in with the park warden to get access beyond the gate.
+Check in with the park warden to get access beyond the gate (see details below).
 To reach the put-in, continue on the road for about 9 km.
 At Spur 7 turn right.
 Go straight onto a gravel spur and drive until you get to the river.
 Check with the park warden on where to take out and how to get there.